cfpb/hmda-platform/README.md

 ## This project is a work in progress

-Information contained in this respository should be considered provisional and a work in progress, and not the final implementation for the HMDA Platform, unless otherwise indicated.
+Information contained in this repository should be considered provisional and a work in progress, and not the final implementation for the HMDA Platform, unless otherwise indicated.

 ## Introduction